Mosope16/medai-symptom-checker/README.md

 - Thank God!!
 - And my Parents, my Dad was really helpful
 - And a few friends, that helped along the way!!!
+- Assisted by caffeine, curiosity, and the occasional ChatGPT prompt.